jasonumiker/eks-quickstart/README.md

     1. TODO: Add some sensible initial policies to make our cluster 'secure by default'
 1. The cluster autoscaler (CA) (https://github.com/kubernetes/autoscaler)
 1. The metrics-server (required for the Horizontal Pod Autoscaler (HPA)) (https://github.com/kubernetes-sigs/metrics-server)
-1. TODO: A GitOps Pipeline based on CodeBuild doing another `cdk deploy` whenever `eks_cluster.py` changes
+1. (Optional) A GitOps Pipeline based on CodeBuild doing another `cdk deploy` whenever `eks_cluster.py` changes

 ### Why Cloud Development Kit (CDK)?

-TODO: Explain the benefits of the CDK
+The Cloud Development Kit is a tool where you can write infrastucture-as-code with 'actual' code (TypeScript, Python, C#, and Java).
+This takes these lanugages and 'compiles' them into a CloudFormation template for the AWS CloudFormation engine to then deploy and manage as stacks.

+When you develop with the CDK you then don't edit the intermediate CloudFormation but let CDK regenerate it in reponse to changes in the upstream template.

+What makes CDK uniquely good when it comes to our EKS Quickstart is:

+* It handles the IAM Roles for Service Accounts (IRSA) rather elegantly and creates the IAM Roles and Policies, creates the service accounts and then maps them to each other.
+* It has implemented custom CloudFormation resources with Lambda invoking kubectl and helm to deploy manifests and charts as part of the cluster provisioning.
+    * Until we have Managed Add-On for the common things with EKS this can fill the gap and provision us a complete cluster with all the add-ons we need.

 ## Getting started

 You can either deploy this from your machine or leverge CodeBuild.

-###  Prerequisites - CodeBuild option
+###  Deploy from CodeBuild
-To use the CodeBuild CloudFormation Teplate
+To use the CodeBuild CloudFormation Template:

 1. Generate a personal access token on GitHub - https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token
 1. Edit `cluster-codebuild/EKSCodeBuildStack.template.json` to change Location to your GitHub repo/path